jeffersonroth/jjrf-data-reliability-book/src/concepts/data-architecture/data_lake_architecture_layers.md

 The **Raw Data** entering the Data Lake consists of streaming and batch data from many sources, including Operational Systems and third-party data.
 Representing the data leaving the Data Lake, the **Business Systems** consists of databases, the Data Warehouse, dashboards, reports, and external data connections.

-The Ingestion, Distillation, and Processing layers constitute the medallion architecture, a data design pattern that organizes data in a Data Lake.
-It consists of three layers designed to improve the quality and structure of data as it flows through each layer.
-This design pattern, also called "multi-hop" architecture, is used to process data in multiple sequential stages.
-This architecture aims to incrementally and progressively improve the structure and quality of data as it flows through each layer of the architecture.
+The Ingestion, Distillation, and Processing layers form what is known as the medallion architecture within a Data Lake.
+This data design pattern organizes data into three distinct layers, each designed to incrementally enhance the data's structure and quality as it progresses from one layer to the next.
+Also referred to as a 'multi-hop' architecture, this approach processes data across multiple, sequential stages, ensuring that with each 'hop,' the data becomes more refined and ready for analytical use.

 ## Ingestion Layer (Bronze or Raw)